hrsh7th/nvim-cmp/README.md

 # nvim-cmp

-A completion plugin for neovim coded in Lua.
+A completion engine plugin for neovim written in Lua.
+Completion sources are installed from external repositories and "sourced".

 Status
 ====================

-can be used. feedbacks are wanted.
+Can be used.
+Feedbacks wanted!

 Concept
 ====================

+- Provides a completion engine to handle completion sources
 - Support pairs-wise plugin automatically
 - Fully customizable via Lua functions
 - Fully supported LSP's Completion capabilities